syncfusion-content/wpf-docs/wpf/Scheduler/editing.md

 ---

 # Editing
-This section gives you editing details of scheduler appointments and also explained about the appointment resizing, drag and drop.
+This section gives you editing details of scheduler appointments and also explained about the appointment resizing, drag and drop operations.

 ## Editing Appointment
-Scheduler supports to edit the appointment in UI by using 'AppointmentEditor' window.
+Scheduler supports to edit the appointment in UI by using 'Appointment Editor' window.
 You can use this window by double click on the appointment or right click on the appointment and select the edit option from the `ContextMenu`.

 ContextMenu edit option